 Mentors in Violence Prevention

 The Mentors in Violence Prevention (MVP) Strategies program was developed in the early 1990s by Jackson Katz and colleagues at Northeastern University's Center for the Study of Sports in Society.
 MVP is based on a peer leadership model that focuses on the role of the bystander as a community-level strategy to violence prevention.
-The model seeks to empower those who might otherwise be silent observers to situations where bullying, gender-based violence and discrimination is unfolding.
+The model seeks to empower those who might otherwise be silent observers to situations where bullying and interpersonal violence are unfolding.
 MVP uses a social norms orientation focusing on the idea of a "bystander" as a tool to know what to do, and as an approach to understanding that being a bystander means intervening in all cases where unhealthy norms are emerging through casual conversations with peers.

 Goals